 Use of this Website

-Except as otherwise stated, Newline Group (“Newline”) does not collect data containing confidential or personally identifying information (also referred to as personal data, special categories of personal data and Confidential Personal Information and, collectively, “CPI”) from visitors to this website, unless provided by the visitor or the visitor’s browser.
-Newline has adopted policies to protect the confidentiality of your CPI, including national insurance / social security numbers, and to limit access to those with a need to know such information.
+Except as otherwise stated, Newline Group (“Newline”) does not collect data containing confidential or personally identifying information (also referred to as personal data, special categories of personal data and personally identifiable information and, collectively, “PII”) from visitors to this website, unless provided by the visitor or the visitor’s browser.
+Newline has adopted policies to protect the confidentiality of your PII, including national insurance / social security numbers, and to limit access to those with a need to know such information.
 Newline will not use information provided through your use of this website, except to respond to direct enquiries or to measure traffic and traffic trends at this website.
 Newline does not provide or sell any of this information to third parties.

 Information Collected, Use and Disclosure of Your Information

 Newline limits the collection, disclosure and use of PII to only what is needed to properly produce, quote, underwrite, service and administer its insurance and reinsurance products and / or to fulfill legal or regulatory requirements and includes, but is not limited to:

 - producing business.